-Upon adoption of these regulations, Title IIA funds will be used to develop and implement a coherent and rigorous review, approval, evaluation, and accountability system for in-state Educator Preparation Programs.
-This will ensure alignment with the statewide educator evaluation system and Nevada Academic Content Standards (NVACS), and will also reflect inclusion of the new licensure requirements indicated above to improve the skills of teachers and school leaders in identifying and providing high-quality instruction and supports to students and families with specific learning needs, particularly those with disabilities, English learners, students who are gifted and talented, and students with low literacy levels.
+Nevada has both traditional and alternative routes to licensure (ARL) educator preparation programs.
+Pursuant to NRS 391.038, traditional programs are approved by the State Board of Education through the NAC 391.557 and 391.558 regulatory process, and pursuant to NRS 391.019, ARL programs are approved by the Commission on Professional Standards through the NAC 391.461 regulatory process.
+NDE is currently holding stakeholder workgroups to make statutory, regulatory, and/or policy recommendations for these approval processes.
+Additionally, Title II-A funds will be used in concert with a partnership grant from the National Governor's Association to develop and implement a coherent and rigorous review, approval, evaluation, and accountability system for in-state Educator Preparation Programs.
+This will ensure alignment with the statewide educator evaluation system Standards and Indicators and the NVACS, and will also reflect inclusion of the new licensure requirements indicated above to improve the skills of teachers and school leaders in identifying and providing high-quality instruction and supports to students and families with specific learning needs, particularly those with disabilities, English learners, students who are gifted and talented, and students with low literacy levels.